MeVisLab/examples/mevislab.github.io/content/tutorials/image_processing/image_processing6.md

 ### **Visualizing RTDOSE as a Color Overlay Using LUT**

-Now we need to add another `DicomImportExtraOutput` module to import multiple DICOM objects ,You have to select the right index for the  example it is index 4 thats mean RTDOSE 199*115*147*1 .
+Now we need to add another `DicomImportExtraOutput` module to import multiple DICOM objects, You have to select the right index for the  example it is index 4 thats mean RTDOSE 199*115*147*1 .
 Add `MinMaxScan`module to scan the input image and updates the minimum and maximum values of the output image, and connect it with the `DicomImportExtraOutput`
 ![Importing RTDOSE Data and Applying MinMaxScan for Image Normalization](/images/tutorials/image_processing/minmaxscan.png "Importing RTDOSE Data and Applying MinMaxScan for Image Normalization")

 Add ` Histogram`  module to calculate the image's intensity distribution, and connect it with `MinMaxScan`.

 The `Histogram` module computes the image's intensity distribution, and is connected to the `SoLUTEditor` to modify the lookup table (LUT).
 The LUT is then passed to the `SoGroup`, which is connected to the `SoView2DOverlay` to blend the 2D image overlay in a 2D viewer.
 The `SoLUTEditor` allows interactive editing of the LUT, while `SoView2DOverlay` facilitates overlaying the modified image in a 2D scene.
 Note that `SoView2DOverlay` is for 2D blending, and `GVROrthoOverlay` should be used for OrthoView2D.
- The below figure is shows connnection of the network:
+ The below figure shows connnection of the network:

 ![Workflow for Intensity Distribution and 2D Image Overlay using LUT Editing"](/images/tutorials/image_processing/net.png "Workflow for Intensity Distribution and 2D Image Overlay using LUT Editing")